Benefits of the Money Plant (Scindapsus Aureus): Myth or Reality?

 After all, sentiments and moods play a great role in energizing people and encouraging them to work relentlessly to achieve goals.

 Vastu experts say plants activate positive energy in our day-to-day lives.
 They recommend planting money plants inside the house as they bring good luck.
 They do not recommend growing them outside in the garden, however.

-Vastu experts recommend planting money plants inside the house as they bring good luck.
+Vastu experts recommend planting money plants inside the house, because they bring good luck.
 They, however, do not recommend growing them outside in the garden.
-Dried leaves should be plucked off from the wine to draw the luck related benefits since dry leaves make the plant less attractive.
-It has been gathered from the experience of growing money plant as indoor plant that soil less plants should be grown inside the house as growth of it gets retarded in the open.
-Vigorous growth of plant, however, takes place when planted in the tilled soil with proper watering and nutrient application.
+Since dry leaves make the plant less attractive, dried leaves should be plucked off from the wine to increase your luck.
+This advice comes from the experience of growing money plant as an indoor plant.
+Soilless plants should be grown inside the house, as growing it outside causes its growth to be stunted.
+The plant grows vigorously when it's planted in tilled soil with proper watering and nutrient application.